yeliu84/python-wechat/README.rst

 available on iOS, Android and other mobile platforms.
 Despite its popularity, users have learned that there is no **simple** way to view and export chat log from the app itself.
-This project is aimed to fill this gap by creating useful tools and API to work with WeChat's data easily .
+This project is aimed to fill this gap by creating useful tools and API to make working with WeChat's chat log easily.